-- Experts say there are a number of supplies you can buy now to prepare to take care of yourself at home if you have mild symptoms from COVID-19.
+- Experts say there are a number of supplies you can buy now to prepare to care for yourself at home if you have mild symptoms of COVID-19, including the new Omicron variant.

 - Among your grocery items should be fresh fruits and vegetables as well as canned goods with long shelf lives.